ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 It is still easy to remove elements -- we can simply reuse the pop operation.
 But now we do not want to add elements to the front, but instead at the very end.
-The only way to do that in a linked stack is to traverse all nodes until we find the end, and this is of course very slow if we have 1000s of elements.
+The only way to do that in a linked stack is to traverse all nodes until we find the end, and this is of course very slow if we have very many elements.

 The solution is to add an extra pointer to the "controller", which points to the back of the list.
 When it comes to queues we also use a different terminology than for stacks